 I want people to know that anything is possible with a #nevergiveup mentality!
 To date my ExoSym highlights include: completing a 120 mile adventure race (2014), running several half marathons (2015, 2017), placing second in the Working Wounded CrossFit Games in North Carolina (2016), running countless races (running is my favorite!), completing a 24hr adventure race (2016), riding the Hotter Than Hell 100 Mile Bike Ride HH100 (2016) and training for more CrossFit events.
 I am blessed every day for how the ExoSym has changed my life.
 As luck would have it, things unfortunately took a turn for the worse when I fell from a rope in early 2016 landing on my ExoSym leg, injuring my heel which ended up altering my gait because of the pain.
 Then a few months later, I was injured in an automobile accident in Dec.
 2016, sustaining serious head and back injuries.
 Because of this, I had to take some time away from the blog to focus on my recovery.
 Thankfully, after seven and half months of therapy, I was back on course doing what I love – living ExoSymplyAmazing, once again!
-In early 2018, some pain in my leg started catching up with me and through months of testing and research, doctors discovered that several nerve and musculoskeletal issues were likely missed from my original injury in 2011 and other injuries from the past few years [like falling from a rope] combined to rapidly accelerate my nerve condition (Complex Regional Pain Syndrome II) – something no one could predict.
-From April to July of 2018, I had three more intensive surgeries and spent a lot of time in and out of the hospital through the Fall getting treatments and trying to recover.
+In early 2018, some pain in my leg started catching up with me fand through months of testing and research, doctors discovered that several nerve and musculoskeletal issues were likely missed from my original injury in 2011 and other injuries from the past few years [like falling from a rope] combined to rapidly accelerate my nerve condition (Complex Regional Pain Syndrome II) – something no one could predict.
+From April 2018 to April of 2019, I’ve had five more intensive surgeries, peripheral nerve stimulators implanted and spent a lot of time in and out of the hospital getting treatments and trying to recover through physical therapy.
 My leg injury and nerve condition form a unique situation that I am continuing to work through and make progress with, but it has been a long journey.
-I am extremely grateful for my team of doctors who are dedicated to getting me back up on my feet [and off my crutches!] so that I can get back to living life without pain, and return to the ExoSym, or even better, need a device only for activity.
+I am extremely grateful for my team of doctors, physical therapists, and specialists who have been by my side through the last few years helping me through, and my family and friends who have never stopped supporting me (including #TeamExoSym).